Sazgr/peacekeeper/README.md

 ### Features

+This is a list of features I have implemented so far in Peacekeeper.
+It may be incomplete or outdated at times.

 - Board Representation and Move Generation
     - Bitboard-based
     - Redundant Mailbox Board
     - Make-Unmake
     - Fixed-shift Fancy Magic Bitboards for slider move generation
-    - Legal move generation
+    - Fully legal move generation
 - Search
+    - Negamax framework
     - Principal Variation Search (PVS)
-    - Quiescence Search
+    - Quiescence Search (QS)
+        - QS SEE Pruning
     - Iterative Deepening
+        - Aspiration Windows
     - Staged Move Generation
         - Hash move
         - Captures
         - Quiets
-    - Time management
+    - Time Management
+        - Soft and Hard Bounds
+        - More time for unstable bestmoves
     - Transposition Table
         - Incrementally updated Zobrist hash
+        - Used in both QS and PVS
     - Selectivity
         - Check Extensions
         - Static Null Move Pruning/Reverse Futility Pruning (SNMP/RFP)